Stress-free ways to discover the city of Brussels

 A cycle map of the Brussels Region, with plenty of information on journeys by bike in the Region, is also available from the Maison des Cyclistes, the GRACQ, the European Union Cyclists’ Group (EUCG) and from bike points.

-A guided tour by bike, with a Pro Velo specialist (MAISON DES CYCLISTES - PRO VELO BRUXELLES)
+A guided tour by bike, with a Pro Velo specialist (Pro Velo Brussels - bike hire and guided bike tours)

 The bike tours offered by the Pro Velo Association are the ideal way to discover the cultural heritage of Brussels.
 There’s a huge choice of themed routes, with dozens on the art de vivre, heritage, green spaces, history, different neighbourhoods, etc.